 DMC Diamond D3852

 The Diamond thread consists of 3 strands of tightly wrapped metallic thread.
-You could totally split up those single strands to get a finer line.
+You could split up those single strands to get a finer line.
 If you use the complete strand I noticed the looped stitches like chain stitch or feather stitch form way rounder loops than all the other threads tested.
 It needs a bit of space to unfold its look, so closed stitches or very small ones are not the best choices for this thread.

 Guetermann Sulky CA 02776

-Actually, this thread is intended to use in machine embroidery.
+Actually, this thread is intended for use in machine embroidery.
 It is very fine and consists of a single strand.
 I used it with two strands here, one strand might break easily.
 This one made the best flat satin stitch of all 5.
 It was the only one that stayed in place and did not bulb.

 DMC light effects E3852